Viaprestige/Viasocial/README.md

 The Work Space
 -----------------------

-We choose WordPress as the best work space for our plugin, and we made it **100% compatible** with Avada.
+We choose WordPress as the best work space for our plugin, and we made it **100% compatible** with Avada.<br>
 For other <a href="http://themeforest.net/popular_item/by_category?category=wordpress" target="_blanc">templates</a> :<br>
 Use our official plugin <a href="https://wordpress.org/plugins/viasocial/" target="_blanc">Visaocial for WordPress</a>.